 To install, simply roll it out from wall to wall and adhere it to the floor.

 Soundproof the ceiling

-The best way in my opinion, but which requires a lot of construction work, is to install Mass Loaded Vinyl and Drywall, exactly like I suggested for the walls, but on the ceiling.
+The best way in my opinion, but which requires a lot of construction work, is to install Drywall, just like I suggested for the walls, but this time on the ceiling.

 This will take a lot of time and effort, but it’s certainly a good option.

 Another option would be to install a dropped ceiling since it’s the only way to deal with structure-borne noise.

 Of course, both of these would require a huge investment of both time and money, which isn’t ideal!

 The only option available, which doesn’t require you to hire someone and spend a fortune, is to get some of these BA Series 9 panels and install them on the Ceiling yourself.

 This will be way cheaper and also take a lot less time, but it’s certainly not as effective.